 If you plan to continue your child's Christian education, we highly recommend T.V.C.S.
-The Teays Valley Child Development Center and the Teays Valley Christian School, although operating under the auspices of the Church at the Depot, are separate organizations.
+The Teays Valley Child Development Center and the Teays Valley Christian School, although operating under the auspices of Bridge Church, are separate organizations.
 Enrollment in one does not automatically enroll the student in the other.
 If you desire to enroll your child in Teays Valley Christian School, contact the school at 304-757-9550 or www.teaysvalleychristian.org.